 Our mission is to develop relationships between individuals and the sky we all share.
 To accomplish this, we have a three-pronged approach.
-First, we offer astronomy education outreach to rural communities.
+First, we offer astronomy education outreach.
 Second, we create awareness about our dwindling night skies, due to light pollution.
-Third, we conduct research about the archaeological roots of astronomy and its cultural significance.
+Third, we research archaeoastronomy and its cultural significance.

-Our goals are simple: to promote astronomy education in rural areas while raising awareness about protecting the night sky.
+Our goals are simple: to promote astronomy education while raising awareness about protecting the night sky.

 Spread awareness about light pollution and the importance of protecting our night skies.

-Conduct archaeological research on how the night sky was used by ancient cultures.
+Conduct archaeoastronomy research on how the night sky was understood and used by ancient cultures.

 “...as light pollution spreads, we are slowly losing one of the oldest and most universal links to all of human history.”